KeithTheEpicBoi/Funkin-KeithDaBoi-Ver.-/README.md

 3. Run `git clone https://github.com/KeithTheEpicBoi/Funkin-KeithDaBoi-Ver.-.git` to clone the base repository.
 4. Run `cd Funkin-KeithDaBoi-Ver.-` to enter the cloned repository's directory.
 5. You should be good to go!
 To test this, run `git pull`, and you should see the Command Prompt say `Already up to date.`.

+Doing this enables you to simply run `git pull` whenever there is a new update for the mod, instead of having to download a whole other mod folder.